words & things beheld

 Her creative publications include poems, prose poems, flash fiction, and creative nonfiction.
 Her writing has been nominated for Best American Essays, Best American Food Writing, Best Microfiction, Best of the Net, Best Small Fictions, and the Pushcart Prize (Best of the Small Presses).

 She's an amateur photographer, haphazard gardener, and mercurial star-gazer.
 Birds, rocks, fossils, music, etymologies, flowers, planets, shipwrecks, caves, trees, and pollinators fascinate her.
 She believes in the butterfly effect, is the mother of two young adult sons, does her best writing outside, and lives in the Appalachian foothills with her husband, two cats, and a dog.
-Her full length poetry manuscript and two chapbooks are now under consideration at various presses.
+Her full length poetry manuscript and another chapbook are now under consideration at various presses.

 award nominations & other news